rails/rails/guides/source/concerns.md

 Quick Guidelines
 ----------

-Write concerns only for functions you find yourself using in multiple models/controllers.
-In the case of a controller,if you wish to make one smaller but its functions are not used anywhere else, you can use the automatically generated helper files in app/helpers instead.
+Write concerns only for methods you find yourself using in multiple models/controllers.
+In the case of a controller,if you wish to make one smaller but its methods are not used anywhere else, you can use the automatically generated helper files in app/helpers instead.